chamaeleonidae/api/README.md

 # TODO

  - Add segment properties and link in relevant places
- - Add event names and link in relevant places
+ - Add Event names and link in relevant places